wngaw/wngaw.github.io/_posts/2019-04-07-linear-regression.md

 To correctly implement simultaneous update, it is important to calculate all values of $$\theta$$ before updating the new values of $$\theta$$.

-Correct implementation of simulataneous update:
+Correct implementation of simultaneous update:

 $$
 \text{temp}_0 := \theta_0 - \alpha \frac{\partial}{\partial \theta_0} J(\theta_0,\ \ldots,\ \theta_n) \\